Overcoming Imposter Syndrome: 7 Powerful Strategies to Silence Self-Doubt and Unlock Your True Potential

 The Origins of Imposter Syndrome

-Imposter syndrome was first identified in 1978 by psychologists Pauline Clance and Suzanne Imes.
-They observed that many high-achieving women, despite their evident success, believed they were not truly intelligent and had fooled everyone into thinking otherwise.
-Today, we know that imposter syndrome affects people of all genders, ages, and professions.
+Imposter syndrome was first identified by the psychologists Clance and Imes in 1978.
+They found that many successful women, despite their achievements, believed they were not really intelligent and had somehow deceived everyone into thinking otherwise.
+We now understand that imposter syndrome may affect people of all genders, ages, and professions.

 At its core, imposter syndrome is a psychological pattern where individuals doubt their accomplishments and fear being exposed as a “fraud.”
 It often manifests as: